Light2Dark/roadmap/README.md

 ## Contribution

-This is a pretty early concept so tickets will be vague.
+This is a pretty early concept so I'm sorry that the requests are vague.
+Thanks for seeing this tho! :D
-- Icon for the website
--

 ## Learn More